Setting Up Postal as an SMTP Server

 Next, run the CheckTLS test again by entering your domain as the email target and clicking Run Test.
 Check the results to confirm that TLS is properly enabled and functioning.

-By default, Certbot automatically renews our certificate, but this won’t work because Caddy is running.
 If you're curious, the configuration for auto-renewal can be found inside the /etc/letsencrypt/renewal

 directory.